swtan346/tp/docs/UserGuide.md

 #### Saving the data

-Data from Nursing Address Book are saved in the hard disk automatically after any command that changes the data.
+Data from NAB are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 #### Editing the data file

-Nursing Address Book data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+NAB data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 While not advisable given the critical nature of the system, advanced users are welcome to update data directly by editing the data file.